chat-loc/chatloc.github.io/README.md

 ***

-At this stage of the application, 3 countries offer the richest experience for perusal as their routes have been handled fully.

-As for district, Etobicoke North is the viable one for now, with others to follow.
+UPDATE: All countries and districts routed programatically!

-If user feels not to put in credentials, below are 3 different credentials for the aforementioned countries: <br>
+If user feels not to put in credentials, below are 3 different credentials for three random countries: <br>
-👇
+👇 (Take note of the case)

+**Italy:**

+Username: Anna<br>
+Password: Anna123

 **Nigeria:**